Enhanced flight vision system: Functionality

 where landing would not be safe otherwise.
 An EVS is certified for landing by the FAA only if it is combined with a HUD, in which case it is called an EFVS.

 The criterion for landing is known as decision height.
 ICAO defines Decision Height as "a specified altitude or height in the precision approach at which a missed approach must be initiated if the required visual reference to continue the approach has not been established."

-When a pilot in approaching the ground, they must see a visual reference to continue the approach.
+When a pilot is approaching the ground, they must see a visual reference to continue the approach.
 The visual references must be one of the following (see runway):